DanielFasel/Saaga/README.md

 ### Python

 To install Python we will use *pyenv*.
 To install follow this guide: https://github.com/pyenv/pyenv-installer.
 Don't forget to install the prerequisites and add the Path to the `.bashrc` file.
+On the server, if it doesn't work after exiting and loggin in again add the path also to the `.bash_profile` file.

 The commands to install and manage different python versions can be found here: https://github.com/pyenv/pyenv/blob/master/COMMANDS.md.
 They are mostly the same as with *rbenv*.
 As with rbenv `pyenv rehash`should be run after installing a new version.